RN to MSN Plan

 |Nursing 653||Leadership in Clinical Nursing Education (35 clinical clock hours)||3|

 |Nursing 662||Theoretical Foundations for Advanced Nursing Practice||3|

 |Nursing 680 Direct Care Practicum (70 clinical clock hours)||3|

-A nursing lab fee is associated with NUR 505 and NUR 653.
+A nursing lab fee is associated with NUR 505, NUR 653, and NUR 680.
 Students may use of up to 9 graduate credits to fulfill undergraduate elective credit.
 Additionally, students may opt out of the undergraduate nursing research course.

 Initial application is made through the Office of Admission.
-A second application process is required to enroll in graduate courses.
-Admission requirements include evidence of:
+Initial application requirements include evidence of:

 - unencumbered Registered Nurse License in Indiana, and

 - graduation from ACEN or CCNE accredited nursing program.